--gso you can see the source code in your debugging session
+Compile your code with -g so you can see the source code in your debugging session

 Arm DDT is a powerful graphical debugger suitable for many different development environments, including:

-- Single process and multithreaded software.
+Single process and multithreaded software.

 Parallel (MPI) software.

 Arm MAP is a parallel profiler that shows you which lines of code took the most time to run, and why.
 Arm MAP does not require any complicated configuration, and you do not need to have experience with profiling tools to use it.